dereina/gstreamer/gst-gzdec/README.md

     meson build

-This will run the test programs, expects the plugin to be build:
+This will run the test programs.
+Expects the plugin to be already built:

     cd gst-plugin/src
     ./run-readme.sh